03-KOMALPREET-KAUR/SUMMER_TRAINING/daily_dairy/day_14.md

 3) **Types of Statistics:**

      a) **Descriptive Statistics:** It is used to describe the basic features of the data in a study.
-It provides simple summary about the sample and the measures.(mean, median, SD, etc.)
+It provides simple summary about the sample and the measures.

      b) **Inferential Statistics:** It takes data from a sample and makes inferences and predictions about the larger population from which the sample was drawn.